 She didn’t believe anyone would truly love her, and those feelings of worthlessness led to panic attacks and break downs.
 Eventually, she reached her breaking point; she was ready, and had planned, to take her own life, but chose to seek help instead.
 She was able to receive treatment at a residential program, finding people there who understood her pain and could truly empathize.
 Discovering a group of other young girls who shared the same feelings and negative coping experiences made her realize she wasn’t alone and was pivotal in her healing and taking back her life.

 Brooke has learned that her best way to recovery is through self-love, consistency, and believing in herself.
 She hopes to impart knowledge around letting go of self-doubt and negative coping mechanisms by replacing them with positive skills and attitudes.
 Brooke has come to learn how to build mastery around things she loves to do, and that doing so increases her confidence and self-esteem.
 Now, Brooke realizes that she is ALWAYS worthwhile, no matter what her feelings may tell her.
 Today, she lives with two of her favorite coping mechanisms, her two dogs and one cat.
 She makes bagels, is a personal chef, and, with Minding Your Mind, is living out her dream of being a mental health speaker and offering all she can to help others.

-Brooke is based in Massachusetts.
-In-person speaking engagements beyond 120 miles may require a fee for travel expenses.
+Brooke is based in Eastern Upstate New York.
+In-person speaking engagements beyond 90 miles may require a fee for travel expenses.

 Listen to Brooke explain why she tells her story: